-The Advantage program provides a transit alternative to individuals that commute on a regular basis to worksites or rehabilitative workshops supported by qualifying notfor-profit human service organizations.
+The Advantage program provides a transit alternative to individuals who commute on a regular basis to worksites or rehabilitative workshops supported by qualifying not-for-profit human services organizations.
 It is an alternative for those unable to use the regular ADA Paratransit service or those living outside the 3/4 mile ADA service area.

-Program revenue for 2022 is expected to increase by 3.1% and expense for 2022 is expected to increase by 6.0% as riders return in the program.
-Pace estimates to have 319 vans in service at year-end.
-The recovery rate for the Advantage program is budgeted at 44.79% for 2022.
+Program revenue for 2022 is expected to increase by 3.1% and expense for 2022 is expected to increase by 6.0% as riders return to the program.
+Pace estimates to have 235 vans in service at year-end.
+The recovery ratio for the Advantage program is budgeted at 44.79% for 2022.